h2r/LaNPM-Dataset/README.md

 # NPM-Dataset
-A comprehensive robotics dataset that includes navigation, perception, and manipulation data per data point.
+A comprehensive robotics dataset that includes navigation, perception, and manipulation data for each timestep in a trajectory sequence.